Choi states, symmetry-based quantum gate teleportation, and stored-program quantum computing: Preliminary

 \section{Preliminary}

+We start from a brief survey of quantum channels~\cite{BZ06,NC00} and the symmetry point of view of teleportations~\cite{Wang19b}.
+This leads to our generalization of gate teleportation and the computing scheme based on Choi states.

+We consider finite-dimensional Hilbert space $\C H$ and the set of density operators on it $\C D(\C H)$.
 A quantum channel $\C E$ acting on $\C D(\C H)$ can be represented by a set of Kraus operators $\{K_i\}$ such that $\sum_i K_i^\dagger K_i=\I$, for dim$\C H:=d$.
-It can be viewed as an isometry $\sum_i |i\ket K_i$, or a three-leg tensor: $i$ as the index for the physical space, and each $K_i$ acts on the logical space~\footnote{The `logical' space is also known as `virtual' or `correlation' space.
+It can be viewed as an isometry $V=\sum_i |i\ket K_i$, with $V^\dagger V=\I$ but $VV^\dagger \neq \I$.
+It can also be viewed as a three-leg tensor: $i$ as the index for the physical space, and each $K_i$ acts on the logical space~\footnote{The `logical' space is also known as `virtual' or `correlation' space.
 The `physical' space here is also an ancillary space.}.
+See Fig.~\ref{fig:tensor} (a) for a tensor.
+The input (output) for the channel is usually carried by the left (right) leg $l$ ($r$), and the vertical physical leg $p$ labels different Kraus operators.

 We say a channel $\C E$ has symmetry group $G$ when \be \sum_{j} U^g_{ij} K_j=W^g K_i V^g, \forall g\in G, \ee for unitary representations $V$, $W$, and $U=(U_{ij})$.
+See Fig.~\ref{fig:tensor} (b).
 The symmetry is called `global' when $W=V^\dagger$ since in this case it can be extended to composition of channels; otherwise, the symmetry is called a `local' or `gauge' symmetry.
 A gauge symmetry can induce a smaller global symmetry under composition.
+With no surprise, a sequence of tensors will lead to a matrix-product state~\cite{PVW+07}.